 Internal Medicine, Pulmonary and Critical Care Medicine (Minnesota)

-Students attend rounds on the Medical Chest Service at Saint Marys Hospital with the staff consultant and medical residents.
+Students attend rounds on the Medical Chest Service at Mayo Clinic Hospital, Saint Marys Campus, with the staff consultant and medical residents.
 This takes most of the morning and includes a 30-60 minute didactic session, primarily conducted by the consultant.
 Typically, students are assigned to evaluate patients when they are initially admitted to the hospital.
 Patients are then evaluated by the resident and staff consultant consecutively.
 Students are encouraged to follow their patients to appropriate areas, such as oncology, bronchoscopy, pulmonary function and special procedure laboratories.
 Students may be assigned a topic to review and present informally to the group.

 - Gain experience evaluating hospitalized patients with problems related to thoracic diseases and internal medicine.